tdignan87/TraceSense/README.md

 ## Introduction

 Tracesense is an application used for conducting GMP(good manufacturing practice) audits electronically.
-Tracesense will allow the user to complete the audit via a tablet, phone, or PC and there is no installation required.<br> Tracesense also allows for completing glass and hard plastic audits which is a food safety requirement.
+Tracesense will allow the user to complete the audit via a tablet, phone, or PC and there is no installation required.<br>

 <strong>Tracesense software provides insight and visibility to help raise quality and safety standards across an organisation.</strong>